ig-ealbert/newsletter-signup/README.md

 ## Overview

-This is a sample project showing how contacts can be gathered for communication purposes.
+This is a sample project showing how contacts can be gathered for communication purposes. :spiral_notepad:

 ## Requirements

 1. Get all contacts
 2. Add a new contact, or update an existing contact
-3. Download a CSV of all contacts, sorted by signup date
+3. Download a CSV of all contacts, sorted by signup date :date:

 ## Starting Point